Estimated Reading Time: 15 minutes

 Both stories show that, while everyone has their own limitations, ageing doesn’t have to stop you from taking on new adventures.

-Retiring can be a large life change and reflecting this by moving to a new home is often sensible.
-Given that commuting to work is no longer a concern, retirees frequently downsize to a more picturesque or entertaining location for older people.
+Retiring can be a big life change and reflecting this by moving to a new home is often sensible.
+Given that commuting to work is no longer a concern, retirees frequently downsize or move to retirement communities or villages where they can socialise with like-minded individuals and meet new people.

 If you’d like to stay in the area you live in, rather than moving, redecorating your home can be a fantastic alternative.
 From painting walls to upcycling furniture, refreshing your home can help you embrace your new life stage.